 Ischemic colitis is a form of vasculitis that results from inflammation and ischemia of colonic mucosa, which causes rectal bleeding and abdominal pain.
 This form of colitis is common in Henoch-Schönlein purpura (HSP), which is considered one of the collagen-vascular diseases.

-Several primary immunodeficiency syndromes, including common variable immunodeficiency, chronic granulomatous disease, glycogen storage disease type 1b, and Hermansky-Pudlak syndrome, have all been associated with an IBD-like clinical and histopathological presentation.
-Patients may present with clinical signs and symptoms indistinguishable from patients with IBD, including chronic abdominal pain, diarrhea, and colitislike symptoms.
-Indeed, extraintestinal manifestations such as failure to thrive, developmental delay and peri anal diseases are common presenting complaints.
+Several primary immunodeficiency syndromes, including common variable immunodeficiency, chronic granulomatous disease, Wiskott-Aldrich syndrome, and IPEX (immunodysregulation, polyendocrinopathy, enteropathy, X-linked) syndrome, have all been associated with an IBD-like clinical and histopathological presentation.
+Patients may present with clinical signs and symptoms indistinguishable from patients with IBD, including chronic abdominal pain, diarrhea, and colitis-like symptoms.
+Indeed, extraintestinal manifestations such as failure to thrive, developmental delay and perianal diseases are common presenting complaints.

 Inflammation of the colon can be caused by infection, hypersensitivity to various allergens, ischemia, vasculitis, or several drugs.

-There is evidence to suggest a genetic predisposition to IBD, including ethnic differences, family aggregation, concordance rates in twins, chromosomal linkage, and genetic syndromes associated with IBD.
-However, the lack of total concordance of disease among monozygotic twins, along with other differences, supports a role for cofactors in the development of IBD.
+Evidence also suggests a genetic predisposition to IBD, including ethnic differences, family aggregation, concordance rates in twins, chromosomal linkage, and genetic syndromes associated with IBD.
+However, the lack of total concordance of disease among monozygotic twins, along with other differences, supports a role for environmental cofactors in the development of IBD.

 In the United States, bacterial and viral infections are very common causes of colitis, whereas in developing countries, parasitic infections are very common causes.

-The prevalence of UC in the United States is 100-200 per 100,000 population.
-The incidence of CD is approximately 3-4 per 100,000 population, and the prevalence is 30-100 per 100,000 population.
+The prevalence of CD and UC in the United States is estimated to be 400 per 100,000 persons.
 NEC affects 1-5% of patients admitting to neonatal intensive care units (ICUs).
-NEC may occur in 2-5% of infants with birth weights lower than 1500 g.
+NEC may occur in 2-5% of infants with birth weights lower than 1500 g and up to 10% of infants with birth weights lower than 1000 g.
 In the United States, the prevalence of amebiasis in high-risk groups is reported to be 1-4%.

-The incidence of UC is highest in northern European countries and the United States (15/100,000) and lowest in Japan and South Africa (1/100,000).
-A north-to-south gradient appears to be present, with higher incidences of both UC and CD in northern locations.
+IBD is most prevalent in northern Europe and North America and is less common in the Asia-Pacific region, with the exception of Australia.
+Dramatic increases in incidence of IBD have occurred in many parts of the world, typically occurring in more industrialized countries.
+A north-to-south gradient also appears to be present, with higher incidences of both UC and CD in northern locations.
 The prevalence of amebic infections worldwide varies from 5-81%, with the highest frequencies occurring in tropical climates.

 NEC is a disease of newborns, with low- and very low–birth-weight preterm infants being particularly susceptible.
 Allergic colitis is the most common form of colitis during the first year of life.
 IBD is generally diagnosed in children aged 5-16 years.
 It has a bimodal distribution, with an early onset at age 15-25 years and a second smaller peak at age 50-80 years.
 HSP occurs in school-aged children and young adults.
 It is common in males.